Implementing Custom Event Filters for QGIS Map Canvas Interactions

 if mouse_event.button() == Qt.LeftButton:

-# Transform screen coordinates to active map CRS
+# Convert screen coords → active map CRS coordinates

 transform = self.canvas.getCoordinateTransform()